bjork24/tate/README.md

     -c, --css       Annotate .css files
-    -a, --append    Output is appended to each matching file -m, --manifest  Output is saved to a manifest file -t, --terminal  Output is displayed in terminal only
+    -a, --append    Output is appended to each matching file -m, --manifest  Output is saved to a manifest file -t, --terminal  Output is displayed in terminal -e, --erase     Erase generated annotation from files
 ```